David Gamm, MD, PhD

-Mr. Cliff is a serial entrepreneur with over 15 years of experience in biotech, principally focused on induced-pluripotent stem cell (iPSC)-based regenerative medicine.
-He is a founder of Opsis Therapeutics, RPRD Diagnostics, and Vascugen.
-During his tenure at FCDI, he established a pipeline of therapeutic development programs targeting age-related macular degeneration (AMD), heart failure, and Parkinson's disease.
-Previously he held various positions at leading platform technology companies including FUJIFILM Cellular Dynamics Inc. (FCDI), Meso Scale Discovery, Life Technologies (acquired by Thermo Fisher Scientific), and Ingenuity Systems (acquired by Qiagen).
+Carter Cliff is an entrepreneur with 15 years of experience in biotech, recently focused on induced-pluripotent stem cell (iPSC)-based regenerative medicine.
+He is a founder of RPRD Diagnostics, Dianomi Therapeutics, and Vascugen where he currently serves at CEO.
+Previously he held various positions at leading platform technology companies including Cellular Dynamics (acquired by FUJIFILM), Meso Scale Diagnostics (privately held), Life Technologies (acquired by Thermo Fisher Scientific), and Ingenuity Systems (acquired by Qiagen).

 Lucas Chase, PhD